Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Proofs

-Since $B^\star$ and $B$ (hence $\tilde{B}^\star$ and $\tilde{B}$) are supported on DAGs, both $(I-\tilde{B}^\star)$ and $(I-\tilde{B})$ are permutation similar to unit lower-triangular matrices (lower-triangular matrices with one's on the diagonal).
+\revn{On the other hand, $\tilde{B}^\star$ and $\tilde{B}$ are supported on DAGs, same as $B^\star$ and $B$, respectively, since they are the results of a diagonal scaling (by the diagonal matrix ${\Omega^{\star}}^{\frac{1}{2}}$ on the left and ${\Omega^{\star}}^{-\frac{1}{2}}$ on the right) applied on $B^\star$ and $B$, which preserves the support graph.} Consequently, both $(I-\tilde{B}^\star)$ and $(I-\tilde{B})$ are permutation similar to unit lower-triangular matrices (lower-triangular matrices with one's on the diagonal).
 The result then follows from \cite[Lemma 25]{loh2014high}, which confirms that if two square matrices $X$ and $Y$ are permutation similar to unit lower-triangular matrices such that $XX^T=YY^T$, then $X=Y$.
 Through this lemma, $I-\tilde{B}=I-\tilde{B}^\star$, which concludes the proof. \end{proof}